jmeydam/countcheck/README.md

+# countcheck

-# countcheck: Detecting Count Anomalies Using a Bayesian Hierarchical Model
+## Detecting Count Anomalies Using Bayesian Hierarchical Models

 Prototype for using a Bayesian hierarchical model to dertermine threshold values in anomaly detection problems.
 Dertermines upper control